 History of Cowtown

-Through the efforts of Jim Martin and Bill Waller, a couple of the members, who were friends of Ron Nix, the Cowtown Shooters were invited to become part of the town and added greatly to it’s ambiance strollin’ around in their period clothing, shootin’ irons and general camaraderie.
-And then in 1981 the Club held the First Actual Arizona State Championship of Cowboy Shooting.
-Cowtown prospered for a while, but Nix’s dream never reached full fruition and the town changed hands many times.
+Through the efforts of Jim Martin and Bill Waller, a couple of the members, who were friends of Ron Nix, the Cowtown Cowboy Shooters Association (CCSA) was invited to become part of the town.
+This added greatly to the ambiance of the town with the members strolling around in their period clothing, shooting irons and a general camaraderie still found today.
+And then in 1984 the Club held the First Actual Arizona State Championship of Cowboy Shooting.
+Three years later, in 1987, the Single Action Shooting Society (SASS) was formed, adopted our rules and became the worldwide organization it is today.

-Don was one of the originators who became ill with eventual inability to work at “a job”.
-Thus, from 1993 until his death in December of 2000, he made Cowtown literally his life and it is for his often heroic efforts that the original concept still exists.
+Our shooting venue is named FORT SNOW of the ARIZONA TERRITORY after Don Snow, one of the original founders of the club.
+Don Snow became ill in 1993 and until his death in December of 2000, he made Cowtown literally his life and it is for his often heroic efforts that the original concept still exists.
 His motto was: “If it ain’t fun, it ain’t worth doin’.”
+The area was officially named in 2001, after Don’s passing, with a ceremony by the group in full military regalia.

 image003